nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ### D.2: Estimate the time needed to translate a script
 1. Estimating the time needed to translate a script.
     1. Prerequisite: Have a non-empty `script.txt` file in the current workspace folder.
-        1. Create a `.txt` file and name it "script" such that the file name with the file extension is `script.txt`, then fill it up with some content (i.e. text of this developer guide).
+        1. Create a `.txt` file and name it "script" such that the file name with the file extension is `script.txt`, then fill it up with some content (i.e. random words and sentences).
         2. Go to the folder containing `AniChan.jar`.
         3. Open the `data` folder (if it does not exist, restart **AniChan**).
         4. In the `data` folder, find and open the folder named after the current workspace (if the input prompt shows `Default (myWatchlist) #>`, then look for the folder named "Default" as that is the current workspace name).